reiver/learn-golang-in-one-day/README.md

 ## PLAY.GOLANG.COM — Hello YOUR NAME

 Let's get more personal.
-Let's make that code say our name.
+Let's make that code say your name.

 So we are going to change this line:
 ```Go